nathanrasami/Bruce-SLAM/README.md

 This is a **fork of [jake3991/sonar-SLAM](https://github.com/jake3991/sonar-SLAM)** — the original BlueROV sonar SLAM by **Jinkun Wang**, documented and maintained by **John McConnell**.
 The SLAM core (feature extraction, scan matching, iSAM2 back-end) is their work and is left untouched wherever possible.
-This fork adds a new dataset, a simulation pipeline, an acoustic-positioning variant and evaluation tooling.
+This fork adds a new dataset, four comparable methods, a simulation pipeline and evaluation tooling.

 <img src="bruce_slam/images/em.gif" width="1000"/>